AnkitaS5/ankitasundar.github.io/README.md

 ### Hello!
-I am a sophomore studying Electrical Engineering & Computer Science at UC Berkeley.
-I am also pursuing a certificate in Entrepreneurship & Technology.
-Last summer, I interned as a software engineer at Taltrics, a startup that is focused on AI-driven resourcement management tools.
-I am interested in learning more about the world of software and AI.
+I'm a sophomore at UC Berkeley studying Electrical Engineering & Computer Science and pursuing a certificate in Entrepreneurship & Technology.
+I'm passionate about exploring the real-world applications of AI and machine learning, and I’m excited to delve deeper into the world of software development.